bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/validator/overview.md

 ![validator network topology](../img/validator/validator-network-topology.png){:style="width:600px"}

 Validators on the BSC network are interconnected through a peer-to-peer (P2P) network, allowing for both direct and indirect connections.
 As a validator node operator, you have two operational modes to choose from:
 - **Mode A(Ease of Use)**: You can expose your validator's public IP address directly to the P2P network, which facilitates a direct connection.
 This mode is the most straightforward and offers high efficiency due to fewer network hops.
-However, it comes with potential security risks, as hackers could exploit vulnerabilities in your node to gain access.
+To mitigate potential security risks, it is highly recommended to deactivate the HTTP module whenever possible and avoid exposing HTTP access to the public.
+Additionally, it's crucial to safeguard your validator node's information to prevent Distributed Denial of Service (DDoS) attacks that could target the P2P port.
 - **Mode B(Enhanced Security)**: This mode conceals your validator node behind one or more SentryNodes, which are essentially regular BSC full nodes.
 The SentryNode acts as a protective intermediary between your hidden validator node and the public P2P network.
 It primarily shields the validator from threats such as DDoS attacks and other security vulnerabilities.

 ## Economics